 Session 6 (March 8) — Climate Change Communication.
 Discussion session (recapping Step 4 and Step 5)

-Session 7 (March 15) — Sharing Adaptation Project
+Session 7 (March 15) — Presentation of Adaptation Plans

 Continuing education credits are requested for each course from the International Society of Arboriculture and the Society of American Foresters *(9 credits).